 3) Keep up with technology.
 Now that we know that Windows 7 is a solid and widely accepted new Operating System, we can be sure that support for the older versions of Windows will disappear soon enough.
 Not to mention, Microsoft has recently announced they will be ending support for Windows XP in April 2014.
-I always make sure for the clients of Landon Technologies, that they keep up to date, as I know how much my customers like their new toys… and few things are more frustrating than bringing home a new device just to find out it won’t work with your outdated computer.
+When performing IT support Fort Lauderdale services, I always made sure for the clients of Landon Technologies, that they keep up to date.
+As us technicians know, our clients like their new toys… and few things are more frustrating than bringing home a new device just to find out it won’t work with your outdated computer.

 Windows 7 XP Upgrade

 The biggest deciding factor in upgrading from XP to windows 7 probably won’t be whether or not you should make the move, but rather should you make the move NOW?
 Windows 8 is due to be released in October of 2012 but promises to be a much different experience for users versus Windows XP or Vista.
 To answer the question, Can You Upgrade from XP to Windows 7 will be decided by the age of your current computer.

 If your current computer was purchased before July 2009 more than likely it came with a version of Windows Vista or XP.
 Then it might make sense upgrading Windows XP to Windows 7 sooner rather than later so that you can take full advantage of all of the new features as soon as possible.